Fall 2021 plans

 If the fall semester is all in person, will Virginia Tech require masks, physical distancing, and adherence to other public health guidelines?

 These factors depend on the governor’s orders, prevailing public health guidelines, and the state of the pandemic as the semester approaches.
+Fully vaccinated individuals will not be required to wear masks or follow physical distancing guidelines.
+Those who are not vaccinated will be expected to continue to wear masks, practice physical, and adhere to other public health guidelines.

 Is it safe to return to a more normal campus experience?